stefanbemelmans/stefanbemelmans.github.io/README.md

 I am a graduate of the Austin Coding Academy and am currently a T.A. in the advanced class of the JavaScript Full-Stack Engineering Program.
 [This repo](https://github.com/stefanbemelmans) contains my work and this file contains what the highlights of my understanding of the material were at about the halfway point of the curriculum.
 Since that time I have refactored to use the redux and express libraries.
 That repo is [here](https://github.com/stefanbemelmans/catfork/tree/master/src).

 # CatFork!
 This is an app I built at the end of the second semester, in July or so.
-I use JS6, Babel and JSX in the React framework to deliver a recipe search experience based on enterable ingredients.
+I use JS6, HTML5, CSS3, Babel and JSX using the React library to deliver a recipe search experience based on enterable ingredients.
 The process relies on 2 API calls.
 The substance is the call to the [Spoonacular](https://spoonacular.com) api, querying the ingredients and returning the recipes.
 The second is the "cat" in CatFork.
 I discovered the [catApi](https://www.thecatapi.com) and I figured...because the internet.
 [Check It Out](https://stefanbemelmans.github.io/CatFork/index.html)
 The newCat button gets a new random cat.